Delay in SuperNova data processing

 - Make some shared message buffer for all DDT processes on a node.
 How?

-#1 Updated by Alec Habig almost 4 years ago
+#1 Updated by Alec Habig about 4 years ago

 I agree with your analysis.
 We should certainly see exactly what DDS can handle: maybe we're lucky and shorter but more frequent packets isn't actually a problem.
 This is a destructive test and needs to be done before beam comes back.